hossshakiba/EyeSee/README.md

-# A Retinal Diseases Classification Task 👁️ :capital_abcd:
+# EyeSee: A Deep Learning Model for Retinal Disease Classification 👁️

 ## Overview
 A retinal diseases classifier that classifies fundus retinal images into four categories of **Normal, Cataract, Diabetic Retinopathy, and Glaucoma**.